KCAL-FM: Changes in ownership

 In October 1986, Southwest Broadcasting sold KCAL-FM to San Bernardino Broadcasting, headed by Tim Sullivan, for $4 million; KCAL (AM) remained with Southwest.
 On January 1, 1987, control of the station passed to Anaheim Broadcasting, also led by Sullivan; that March, the new owner installed former KGGI program director Cliff Roberts in the same position at KCAL-FM.

 During the 1990s, KCAL-FM adjusted its AOR format to active rock.
 The station mixes new and recent rock releases with hard-edged classic rock titles, going back as far as the early Rolling Stones and Steppenwolf.

 In the late 1990s, the station began hosting a listener appreciation party known as the "KCAL Kegger".
 Held in the station's parking lot in Redlands three times a year, each party features live rock bands, local vendors, refreshments, and a beer garden; the station donated proceeds from beer sales to local charities.
 Each year's final Kegger includes a bikini pageant called "Miss KCAL".

 Tower topples

 On December 31, 2014, high winds in the San Bernardino Mountains toppled KCAL-FM's transmission tower, knocking the station off the air.
 The station resumed broadcasting two days later on the evening of January 2, 2015.
 Engineers were able to attach the station's transmission equipment to KFRG's tower temporarily.

 In January 2018, longtime KCAL-FM on-air personalities Michael "Stu-Man" Stewart, "Tiffany" Angelo, and James "Jimbo" Smith – the morning drive hosts collectively known as "STJ", and previously known as "The Morning Stiffy" — were dismissed from the station due to budget cuts.
 Morning show producer Steven Kono was also let go.
 Patrick Tish took over morning host duties.

+Classic rock

+On July 31, 2026, the entire airstaff was dismissed, with the station converted to an automated and personality-free classic rock station the day after.